In under 3 hours, London pups can get to the Isle of Wight and explore everything the beautiful island has to offer.

 They also do afternoon tea, which would be lovely on their terrace in summer.

-Here's a few other places dog friendly places I enjoyed visiting:
+Here's a few other places dog friendly places we enjoyed visiting: